 Career Services are available on both campuses.
 The office supports students in exploring careers, developing job search skills, and advertising local employment opportunities for students.
-Students will have the opportunity to work one-on-one with advisors and counselors that are specialized in the career development process.
+Students will have the opportunity to work one-on-one with counselors that are specialized in the career development process.
 Services are available to all students and alumni.
-For more information regarding these Services and the opportunities offered at the College, students are encouraged to call 763-433-1840 (Cambridge) or 763-433-1240 (Coon Rapids) for the Career Services Coordinator.
+For more information regarding these Services and the opportunities offered at the College, students are encouraged to call 763-433-1840 (Cambridge) or 763-433-1240 (Coon Rapids).
 The Career Services area also provides information and training on:

 - · resume writing strategies and resume critique

 - · interviewing and application tips

-- networking strategies
+- · networking strategies

-- · Internet job-search techniques
+- Internet job-search techniques

-- labor market information
+- · labor market information

 - · miscellaneous job search information.